“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you”

-Friend, the devil is not excited about your faith in Jesus, so he will break out the big guns from time to time.
+Friend, the devil is not excited about your faith in Jesus so he will break out the big guns from time to time.
 Begin to recognize that!
 Sure, there will be plenty of Christians who are following the Holy Spirit’s lead, those who love you, and those who want to help and encourage you.
-But there will always be certain Christians who will not like you, no matter what you do.
-Don’t worry about that!
+But there will always be certain Christians who will not like you, no matter what you do–so don’t worry about that!

 The devil knows which people to use “the best” in order to get at you the best.
 He’s been studying your life from conception and this whole time he’s been trying to steal your joy, he’s been trying to kill you, and he’s also been trying to destroy all things good in your life (see John 10:10).
 So when he tempts someone to gossip about you, he’s not always going to pick someone whose personal opinion you don’t care anything about.
 Oh no, he tempts the people whom you want to like you the most.

 Satan whispers into the souls of extremely close loved ones, relatives, co-workers, in-laws, pastors, teachers, coaches, neighbors—you name it.
 He doesn’t only tempt Christians with hate and murder but also with gossip; and God sees all three–hate, murder, and gossip–the same (see Romans 1:29).